edouardru/Open-Grants-Program/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 There are already Polkadot bridges under development for ERC-20 tokens and other arbitrary data.
 However, there is no consensus yet on how to bridge NFTs across chains.
 This project aim is to create a standard to do so at the messaging level.

-Our team is building NFT.com, a marketplace for the world’s tokenized assets and we need this infrastructure for our marketplace to work effectively on the Polkadot Network.
+Our team is building MyNFT, the marketplace for the world’s tokenized assets and we need this infrastructure for our marketplace to work effectively on the Polkadot Network.
 Previous to this we also developed [Cryptograph](https://cryptograph.co), an NFT publisher and marketplace on Ethereum.

 ### Project Details
 The deliverable of this proposal is a standardized protocol specification.